-In the spring of 2015 I was given an artist residency in Bergen on the Norwegian west coast.
+In the spring of 2015 I was given an artist residency in Bergen S12 -Studio and Gallery.
 When I went, I did not make any concrete plans of what to do, but wanted to see what inspiration the location would give me.

 On my first day there, I found an old house in the middle of town, which was being demolished.

 I went inside out of pure curiosity and I found it extremely beautiful, sad and touching.